UK support to Ukraine: factsheet

 -

 we are supporting Ukraine바카라 사이트™s efforts to establish a that would assess the claims submitted under the Register of Damage.
-We are a member of the Intergovernmental Negotiation Committee and took part in the second round of negotiations in May (12 to 15 May 2025)
+We are a member of the Intergovernmental Negotiation Committee and took part in the third round of negotiations in May (14 to 18 July 2025)

 Trade